vidban/NMap-FEND/README.md

 Click [here](http://vidban.github.io/NMap-FEND/) to see it in action

 ## Instructions for use:
 Fork the repository and clone it to your computer.
-Use it as is or link it to your page.
+Double click "index.html" to open the app in your browser.

 ## Features:
  This is a single page application featuring a map centered at MountainView.
 It includes a list of Restaurants in that city.